Pass on the Pouch: Why Picky Eaters & Sensory Kids May Need Less Food Pouches

 Introduce New Textures Regularly: Vary temperatures, flavors, and textures, such as crunchy, soft, warm, cool, to keep sensory tolerance growing.

-Save Pouches for “True Emergency” Moments: Traveling?
+Save Food Pouches for "True Emergency" Moments: Traveling?
 Running late?
 Totally fine.
-But make pouches the exception, not the routine.
+But consider making food pouches the exception, not the routine.

 Texture exploration builds tolerance.
-Repeated exposure helps reduce aversion and supports more flexible eating later.
+Food pouches keep textures limited and predictable (ie. "safe").
+Repeated exposure to varied textures (not just food pouches) may help reduce aversion and supports more flexible eating later.

 Oral motor development impacts speech.
 Skills like moving your jaw to chew are also used to make sounds in speech, and as tongue movement moves food around in your mouth, tongue movements are also needed for clearer speech sounds.